subhobrata/HAProxy-on-Google-Cloud/README.md

 ## Caveats

-* **Not production‑ready**: no SSL, minimal firewall, single HAProxy VM.
-* Use the Cloud SQL Auth Proxy or private service networking for production.
+* Use the Cloud SQL Auth Proxy or private service networking for true production deployments.

 ---
 © 2025 Your Name.
 MIT License.